martinmoene/lest/README.md

 Where 0, 1 and 1000 indicate the number of tests, x is 0 or 1000 and t<sub>1</sub> is  0.35s for VC12 and GCC 4.8.1.

-Compilation of `main()` for Catch takes a noticeable amount of time.
-To reduce compilation times with Catch, its `main()` is compiled separately from the tests.
+Compilation of main() for Catch takes a noticeable amount of time.
+To reduce compilation times with Catch, its main() is compiled separately from the tests.
 The formula above takes this into account.

 Using lambdas as test functions clearly comes at a cost.
-To keep (re)compile times reasonable for TDD, a source file with `lest` tests should probably have no more than circa 100 assertions. `lest_cpp03` has compile times similar to `Catch`.
+To keep (re)compile times reasonable for TDD, a source file with lest tests should probably have no more than circa 100 assertions. lest_cpp03 has compile times similar to Catch.

 Notes and References